-Analysis | With a week left, Trump modifies his pitch to suburban women: he’ll get their husbands back to work
+Analysis | With a week left, Trump modifies his pitch to suburban women: He’ll get their husbands back to work

 The crowd cheered.
 Trump lost women by a 15-point margin, though he won with White women, if that tells you anything.

 “Because women, suburban or otherwise, they want security,” Trump Trumpsplained.
 “They want security.
 They want safety.
 They want law and order.
-They have to have law and order and we’re gonna do great.
-And I love women and I can’t help it.
+They have to have law and order, and we’re gonna do great.
+And I love women, and I can’t help it.
 They’re the greatest.
 I love them much more than the men.
 Much more than the men.
 So I’m saving suburbia.
 I’m getting your kids back to school, get your kids back to school.”

 Got that?
 Women want security, for suburbia to be saved and for their kids to be in school.
 Quite a complex portrait being painted there.